Council Bluffs City Council denies Cube Ultra Lounge liquor license renewal

 “I cannot get there to deny this,” he said.

-Petersen said the bar would appeal the council's decision to the The Iowa Alcoholic Beverages Division, which will have final say.
-The appeal must be made within 30 days of the council's decision.
-Until the division makes a decision, the bar will be able to continue serving alcohol, according to the division.
+Petersen said the bar would appeal the council’s decision to the the Iowa Alcoholic Beverages Division.
+The appeal must be made within 30 days of the council’s decision.
+City Attorney Dick Wade said both sides will make their case to an administrative law judge, who will then make a ruling in the matter.

+Until a final decision is, the bar will be able to continue serving alcohol, according to the Alcoholic Beverages Division.

+“If the appeal hearing concerns a denied renewal application, the licensee will be allowed to remain open for alcoholic beverages business pending a final decision,” the division’s enforcement handbook states.